legion-labs/legion/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature / Refactor
 about: A larger work item including a brief explanation, design, work history.
 Needs to broken down into smaller tasks.
+title: ''
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''

 ---

 <!-- Fill in relevant sections, remove the rest. -->